LinkedInLearning/build-multi-agent-systems-with-n8n-orchestrating-reliable-ai-workflows-8509000/README.md

-# COURSENAME
+# Build Multi‑Agent Systems with n8n: Orchestrating Reliable AI Workflows
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Build Multi‑Agent Systems with n8n: Orchestrating Reliable AI Workflows`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]